 Step 3 – Your Fans

-Supporters are what keeps marathon runners going.
+Supporters are what keep marathon runners going.
 Your supporters are your internal and external content marketing teams.
 Hire managers and writers, crowdsource internally, and tap into the power of freelancers and other external resources.

 Step 4 – The Right Tools

 Runners use sneakers and stopwatches to help them cross the finish line.
-56% of marketers use content marketing specific technology, such as a CMS like WordPress, a curation tool such as Storybase, and marketing automation tools such as SharpSpring.
+56% of marketers use content marketing-specific technology, such as a CMS like WordPress, a curation tool such as Storybase, and marketing automation tools such as SharpSpring.